AltmanD/CleanS2S/README.md

 > delete the `--enable_llm_api` and `--lm_model_url` parameters, and modify the `--lm_model_name` parameter to your local LLM model path (e.g., `--lm_model_name /home/users/deepseek-v2.5`).

 You also need to prepare a reference audio directory, which contains the reference audios for the prosody and timbre transfer.
-Here we prepare a [sample reference audio directory](https://github.com/opendilab/CleanS2S/tree/main/backend/ref_audio) in this repository.

 If you want to use your own reference audio, you need to keep it in the same format as the sample reference audio directory.
 And the audio should be 10~20 seconds long with clear pronunciation.